Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 1. Dot helmet to be worn and fastened

-2. Fire coat, pants and leather shoe are required.
+2. Single layer Fire coat and pants and leather shoe are required.

 Hitch